 - More than 80% of both the refugee and host community populations have access to a phone suggesting an opportunity for identifying and delivering justice needs and services.

 - Refugees trust camp services and security providers, including Refugee Central Committees and camp-based police.
 However, these units lack enforcement powers that can provide fair and responsive outcomes.
 Courts and lawyers are inaccessible to refugees.

-The report will be released in April 2021 during a webinar event convened with the Government of Ethiopia, the Dutch Ministry of Foreign Affairs, ARRA, and UNHCR.
+The report is set to be released on 18 May 2021 during a launch event convened with the Government of Ethiopia, the Dutch Ministry of Foreign Affairs, ARRA, and UNHCR.